ey92/notes/books.md

 coconut vs maple.
 We can train our bodies to correctly or incorrectly associate flavors with the right nutrients.

 **Plant Secondary Compounds**
-Plants produce secondary compounds for a multitude of purposes not directly related to survival.
+Plants produce secondary compounds (polyphenols) for a multitude of purposes not directly related to survival.
 It could attract bees for pollenation, or it could attract parasitic wasps to hunt caterpillars eating their leaves.
 Generally, the more flavors, the higher density of secondary compounds.
 Prime example of well cultivated plant that produces flavors tied to where it's grown: wine.
 We use spices for their secondary compounds as flavoring.